Kilt,

 You in a kilt

-Supposing you are really interested in starting to wear kilts; nevertheless, you are in two minds about it.
+Supposing you are really interested in starting to wear kilts but are in two minds about it.
 How come?
-What should keep you from just ordering a kilt and wear it in pubic?
-Well, probably you are afraid of the possible reactions from your environment.
-Also, you are wondering which should be the best way for you to act.
-Let's deal with whoever's worries, whether real or imagined.
+What should keep you from just ordering a kilt and wear it in public?
+Well, probably you are worried of a lot of things.
+How shall your environment react?
+How do you start wearing a kilt?
+What shall you say about it?
+Let’s try to find out.

 How could you, being not Scottish wear a kilt?

-Like said already, in recent years more and more men in a lot of countries, with and without a kilt tradition, and no matter their nationality, colour and heritage, do wear kilts.
-And, no doubt, even more men should like to, had they the courage to do so.
-The movie Braveheart (1995) and the Internet - since 2nd half of the nineties - have probably started this development by convincing men with a (secret) preference for kilt wearing that they were not alone and could, in fact, wear a kilt, should they feel like it.
+Like said already, since decades more and more men in a lot of countries, with and without a kilt tradition, and no matter their nationality, colour, and heritage, do wear kilts.
+Two factors might have contributed to this development or movement, the movie Braveheart (1995) which proved that MEN could be MEN without wearing trousers, and the Internet - since 2nd half of the nineties - which soon helped convincing men with a secret or latent interest in trouser alternatives that they were not alone and that they could, in fact, wear a kilt, should they feel like it.

-Once blue jeans were something American cow-boys were wearing.
+But doesn't the kilt belong to Scotsmen?
+Once, blue jeans were something only American cowboys were wearing.
 Now everyone wears them.
-Once, especially German boys would all over Germany wear short “Lederhosen”, not just boys living in Bavaria.
+In the 50ties boys would all over Germany wear short “Lederhosen”, not just boys living in Bavaria or Austria.
+Why should it be different with a kilt?

 What should Scotsmen think?